Understanding Types of Deposition: Shaping Earth’s Diverse Landscapes

 How does aeolian deposition occur?

-Aeolian deposition is driven by wind, transporting fine particles and accumulating them to form sand dunes and other features.
+Aeolian deposition is driven by wind, which transports fine particles and accumulates them to form sand dunes and other features.
 This process is prevalent in arid regions such as deserts, where constant wind action shapes the landscape by depositing materials in areas where wind speed decreases, as seen in the Sahara Desert.

 What is chemical deposition, and how does it affect landscapes?